shwang6/ZillowAnalysis/README.md

 This project is to retrieve data from Zillow and analyze trends in the housing market.

 ## Task List:
-Create master function (see pseudocode below)
++ Create master function (see pseudocode below)
-Get function to run on virtual machines
-Implement auto-start/top of VM when code gets blocked
    + Update parser to return search results, not just individual listings
    + Update parser to accept zip code as input
    + Update parser return rental results
++ Get function to run on virtual machines
++ Implement auto-start/top of VM when code gets blocked

 ## Master Function Pseudocode